kimyuuum/simultaneous-viewing-limit-system/README.md

 Most people use media services.
 Recently, users (especially because of the covid-19 😷 ) have been staying indoors, and usage has been increasing.
 In particular, it uses OTT services, which have subscription-based pricing services.

-Therefore, there is a trend that users **share their accounts** and use them.
+Therefore, there is a trend that users **share their accounts** and use them together.
 Are there any **policy or technical issues** that could arise from this?

 If it is an account sharing service, there is an issue about **`simultaneous viewing restrictions`**.
 Then, let's implement this simultaneous viewing limit asynchronously and expandable from the basics through various micro-services! 👩🏻‍💻👨‍💻